salman09-prog/project-2/README.md

 This Project was created from local system.

-this project was created by Salman.
+this project was created by Salman..